webrtc-for-the-curious/webrtc-for-the-curious/content/docs/06-media-communication.md

 #### Payload Type (PT)
 `Payload Type` is a unique identifier for what codec is being carried by this packet.

 For WebRTC the `Payload Type` is dynamic.
-VP8 in one call may be different then another.
-The Offerer in the call determines the mapping of `Payload Types` to codecs in the `Session Description`.
+VP8 in one call may be different from another.
+The offerer in the call determines the mapping of `Payload Types` to codecs in the `Session Description`.

 #### Sequence Number
 `Sequence Number` is used for ordering packets in a stream.
 Every time a packet is sent the `Sequence Number` is incremented by one.